fezz's picks : Top 12 Beers of 2012

 5%

-Opaque deep brown, tawny head leaves good lacing, bready nose, plenty of body without a sharp bite, medium bodied, smooth palate of caramel, chocolate and black malts, roasted, creamy with hints of chocolate, nuttiness, nice drying hops in the long finish.
+Opaque deep brown, tawny head leaves good lacing, bready nose, plenty of body without a sharp bite, medium bodied, smooth palate of

 It was wonderful to find this in a wilderness of mainstream lagers, went great with barbeque and spicy butter chicken too!